Roof Lifespan

 What is the Lifespan of my Roof?

 Asking about the lifespan of a roof is a common question that we get at Ranch Roofing.
 While there are many rules of thumb regarding roof life expectancy, several key factors that determine how long your roof will hold up.
 A lot of these factors rely on you, the homeowner, and how well you take care of your roof throughout the year.
 Following a strict schedule of maintenance and seasonal cleanups will help ensure that your roof is staying as healthy as possible over its lifespan by removing debris and growth before they can cause irreversible damage.
 Primarily speaking, the type of roof that you choose will determine life expectancy.
 For example, a rubber roof has a longer lifespan than asphalt, while slate roofs can last nearly a lifetime with proper care.
 The key phrase here is “proper care”.
-Caring for your roof is something we have written about time and time again due to its importance to ensure you are getting the most out of your roofing investment.
+To help, we’ve outlined some frequently asked questions about the lifespan of various roofing types to help ensure you are getting the most out of your investment.

 Most homes in this country possess the natural aesthetics of an asphalt roof.
 These roofs are often very durable and relatively inexpensive compared to slate.
 We have found that with proper care and maintenance, the average life of an asphalt roof falls right around 20 years.
 Many factors can influence this timeline, with less yearly maintenance often meaning a lesser lifespan.
 Tree cover can often negatively impact the lives of these roofs, therefore we see long lasting roofs in areas like Somerville and Cambridge, where owners don’t need to worry as much about impact damage from overhanging vegetation.